Aerial photo analysis

 The energy transition is a complex task.
 Where is a heat network effective and where do we focus on generating sustainable energy?
 As spatial data analysts, we work a lot on these issues and we script relevant energy transition tools that contribute to this task.

+In order to arrive at the correct considerations, a lot of (spatial) information must be combined with each other.
 The number, and in particular the surface, of solar panels already present is a very important information layer.
 To help municipalities with its energy transition strategy, Urgis has developed a deep learning algorithm (AI) that segments solar panels with very high accuracy.
 The result is combined with height data to calculate effective panel areas.
 As a municipality, you have immediate insight into the number of solar panels at address, neighborhood or district level!
 If you are interested in this product, or if you would like to participate in collective purchasing, please contact us.

 About this analysis: